Seen a property for sale? Think it could be the one?

 Questions to ask the seller

-When it comes to the seller, the things to ask when viewing a house should focus on their personal experience of living there.
+When it comes to the seller, focus on their personal experience of living there.

 If you’re lucky enough to meet the seller (not every seller wants to be there when potential buyers are looking around their house) be ready with your list of questions that only they can know the answers to.